King Mithi

+The verse translates to "Even those who have traveled to other countries should bow down to the King Mithi.
+They undoubtedly attain enjoyment and liberation".
+It was told by the revered Vedic sage Parashara to his disciple Maitreya in Mithila.

 Mention

 According to Vishnu Purana and Bhavishya Purana the name “Mithila” is derived from King Mithi, who established the city of Mithilapuri.
 He was also known as Janaka because he was born out of the body of his father.
 The title Janaka was later adopted by subsequent kings of Mithila.
 According to Bal Kand of Valmiki Ramayana, King Mithi had a son named as Udavasu who became successor of the kingdom after him.

 Description

 The story of the birth of the King Mithi is described in Vishnu Purana, Shrimadbhagwat Purana, Ramayana, Devī Bhāgavata, Matsya Purana etc. King Mithi is considered to be the first promoter of the Karmakanda ritual in Pitripaksha festival.
 It is said that the King Mithi once donated the things that his father loved to his Guru Vashishtha.
 Then Guru Vashishtha called this practice of donation as "Divine inspiration" and from here it is believed as the origination of Shraddha Karma for ancestors.

+The King Mithi was a great devotee of Lord Shiva.
+He used to visit the sacred Kailash mountain daily, using his yogic power to see Lord Shiva.
+Once seeing the trouble faced by the King Mithi while traveling to the Kailash mountain, Lord Shiva gave him a sacred bow to get rid from the trouble of traveling to Kailash.
+Lord Shiva granted King Mithi a boon, while giving the sacred bow, that seeing the sacred bow would be as fruitful as seeing him.